 See more of Randy's work at:

-My previous work experience includes Senior Consultant, Microsoft Consulting Services, Senior Systems Administrator and Senior Consultant.
+My previous work experience includes Senior Technical Writer for Lync Server, Senior Consultant, Microsoft Consulting Services, Senior Systems Administrator and Senior Consultant.

 I work with the Microsoft Consulting Services team, as a Principle Consultant.